mergermarket/elasticsearch-examples/aggregations/aggregations3/README.md

 When you execute the query, the response should show the correct number of documents for each topic and subtopic.

 HOWEVER!
-The counts are correct, but "apple" shows up under "vegetables", and "artichoke" and "asparagus" appear under "fruits":
+The doc_count numbers are correct, but "apple" shows up under "vegetables", and "artichoke" and "asparagus" under "fruits"!
+ElasticSearch has lost the relationships between topics and subtopics.

 ```json